-If you’re facing a foreclosure in Oregon, the process will likely be nonjudicial (out of court), although the bank can use a more expensive judicial procedure by filing a lawsuit in state court.
+If you’re facing a foreclosure in Oregon, the procedures will most likely be nonjudicial (out of court).
+However, the bank can choose to foreclose judicially, a more expensive process that involves filing a lawsuit in state court.
 In this article, you’ll get information about both foreclosure types, as well as your legal rights under federal and state law, which might help you keep your home.
-(To learn what to do—and what not do—if you’re facing a foreclosure, see Foreclosure Do’s and Don’ts.)

 Under federal law, homeowners get certain protections both before and during the foreclosure process.
 The servicer usually can’t start the foreclosure process until the homeowner is more than 120 days late on payments.

-Also, the servicer has to give the homeowner information on ways to avoid foreclosure.
-Specifically, the servicer must attempt to contact the homeowner by phone no later than 36 days after the homeowner fails to make a payment—and in writing no later than 45 days after missing a payment—to discuss options that might resolve the problem.
-(To learn more about federal foreclosure laws, including those that protect homeowners after the foreclosure starts, see Federal Laws Protecting Homeowners: Foreclosure Protections.)
+Also, the servicer has to give the homeowner information on ways to avoid a foreclosure.
+Specifically, the servicer must attempt to contact the homeowner by phone no later than 36 days after the homeowner fails to make a payment, and in writing no later than 45 days after missing a payment, to discuss options that might resolve the problem.

 In Oregon, most residential foreclosures are nonjudicial, which means the foreclosure happens without court supervision.
 Because most foreclosures in Oregon take this route, the rest of this article focuses on those procedures.
 Here’s how the process works in a nutshell: